10 Jan 2019

 You want exercises that get ALL of you involved and cover all muscle groups.

-While most prefer to specialise, there are general practice exercises that work your entire body to a beneficial and fitness-enhancing fatigue.
+While most prefer to specialise, there are general practice exercises that work your entire body to beneficial and fitness-enhancing fatigue.
 So here we go.

 This is an amazingly simple, equipment-free exercise that’s stood the test of time because it works as a full body workout.
 It attacks the quadriceps, glutes and hamstrings with equal gusto.
 You don’t need a gym membership to perform it perfectly well; just a flat surface, something most homes tend to have.